 To avoid precipitous withdrawal (nausea, vomiting, agitation) and consequent aspiration, especially in patients suspected of taking one or more other substances that are CNS depressants (eg, benzodiazepines, tricyclic antidepressants, ethanol), recommended reversal practice is to start with a very low dose of naloxone of 0.05 to 0.1 mg and titrate it up gradually until reversal of respiratory depression is achieved.

-If an intravenous line cannot be established (eg, in a long-term intravenous heroin user with poor intravenous access), administer 2 mg of IM or intranasal naloxone.
+If an intravenous line cannot be established (eg, in a long-term intravenous heroin user with poor intravenous access), administer 2 mg of intramuscular or 4 mg of intranasal naloxone.
 Clinical reversal occurs within 5-10 minutes.
-An intranasal dosage form (Narcan Nasal Spray) was approved in November 2015 that delivers 0.4 mg per single-dose spray.[36, 37]
+Devices for intranasal delivery of 4 or 8 mg of naloxone per single-dose spray are available.[37, 35]

 The clinical half-life of naloxone is roughly 20-60 minutes, with a duration period of 2-3 hours.
 Some variation exists because of dosage and route.